rejkpp/ramiro.me/content/podcast/flow.md

 3. i do the show intro + introduce you
 4. opening question i might ask:{{< partial "br.html" >}}— “what’s the biggest challenge you’ve faced so far?”{{< partial "br.html" >}}— “what’s the most important lesson you’ve learned thus far?”
 5. free flow space (20-30 min. human conversation, based on what you shared)
-6. closing question:{{< partial "br.html" >}}— “what message do you have for people today, tomorrow, and 1000 years from now?”
+6. closing question:{{< partial "br.html" >}}— “what message do you have for people today, tomorrow, a thousand years from now?”
 7. outro (20 sec)
 8. end with show’s catchphrase:{{< partial "br.html" >}}— i’ll say, “you know how now”{{< partial "br.html" >}}— then together we say, “kapow!”
 9. i hit stop record button.